maindconsultingservices/google_twitter_scraper/README.md

-# FastAPI Twitter, Google Search, and Web Scraper API
+# FastAPI Twitter, Google Search, Web Scraper, and LinkedIn API

 ## Overview

-This project is a FastAPI application that exposes several API endpoints to interact with Twitter (retrieving tweets, posting tweets, etc.), perform Google searches, scrape web pages, and send emails via Sendgrid.
+This project is a FastAPI application that exposes several API endpoints to interact with Twitter (retrieving tweets, posting tweets, etc.), perform Google searches, scrape web pages, send emails via Sendgrid, and search for job candidates on LinkedIn.
 It includes rate limiting for external service calls and an API key based authentication middleware.
 Additionally, the application integrates with Redis to support distributed rate limiting and caching, making it more scalable for higher request volumes.

 ## Region